 The most common purpose of the French Bulldog was ratting.
 The breed is known for its strong vigilance, which renders it an excellent watchdog, and it is also exceptionally agile, allowing it to capture and kill rodents quickly and easily.
 In addition to ratting, the breed was popular in carting competitions, where the bulldog was harnessed to a cart and trotted around the course by its owner.
 This is believed to have been the reason the breed’s tail was bred to be short and broad, which provides stability while making turns.

 French Bulldogs were also bred to participate in bull baiting, a sport in which two dogs would be pitted against a bull and the last dog standing would be declared the winner.
-This activity was outlawed in many countries in the1800s, though it still remains a popular sport in some parts of the world.
+This activity was outlawed in many countries in the 1800s, though it still remains a popular sport in some parts of the world.

 Other Purposes of French Bulldogs

 In addition to its hunting and carting abilities, the French Bulldog is capable of many other tasks.
 The breed is known to be a beloved companion of children, and is often recommended for households with children due to its gentle and affectionate nature.
 The breed is also suitable for agility and obedience, as it is very trainable and eager to please.
+These traits underscore the adaptability of the French Bulldog and its ability to excel in various roles beyond its original breeding intentions.

 Related Info And Products: